nadim1044/Dart-Learning/README.md

 As Example: Think you have class called result in which you just want to have finit set of outcomes that can be Success and Failed.

+sealed class also enables a pattern matching in dart for switch cases.

 - [Reference](https://medium.com/@ssindher11/exploring-sealed-classes-in-flutter-241d3e160132)

+## Final and const keyword

+### final with variables
+It is going throw exception on reinitialization.

+It is used when you want to evaluated at run-time.

+Example : `DateTime.now();`

+### const with variables

+It is used when you want to evaluated at compile-time.

+So using we can variable const if know its value before compilation and don't want to reinitialize it.

+### final with class

+- if you make class final then it would not be available for any further extension.